- About WHOA!

 For those trailering in for the event, directions are included for trailer parking in your rider packet.
 If you need overnight accommodations, please note this request on your registration form or email WHOA!
 At firstname.lastname@example.org three weeks prior to the event.

-View photos from Day of the Horse 2012.
-There are several albums and photos are available for purchase through Smugmug!
+View photos from Day of the Horse 2013.
+Photos are available for purchase through Smugmug!

 Day of the Horse Resource Guide 2013